 ‘Experience the raw, unspoilt beauty of Ireland on the enchanting Ring of Kerry trail’

-The Ring of Kerry, or to give it its proper title “the Iveragh Peninsula”, is a mystical & unspoiled region of Ireland that has attracted visitors for hundreds of years.
+The Ring of Kerry, or to give it its proper title “the Iveragh Peninsula”, is a mystical, unspoiled region of Ireland that has cast its spell on visitors for hundreds of years.

-The Kerry Way is Ireland’s longest way-marked walking trail with a total distance of 215 km along part of the Wild Atlantic Way.
-From this, we have selected 108 km along one of the finest walking trails to be found anywhere in Ireland.
-While hiking the Kerry Way, you will encounter small market towns and quaint villages, old country roads and trails, castles, traditional farms, lakes, rivers and meandering streams in an area of outstanding natural beauty.
+The Kerry Way is Ireland’s longest way-marked walking trail with a total distance of 215 km (134 miles), which runs along part of the Wild Atlantic Way.
+Our 7-day, self-guided walking tour of the Kerry Way covers 108 km (68 miles) of the trail, encapsulating some of the most extraordinary scenery to be found anywhere in Ireland.
+On this hike, you will encounter market towns and charming villages, old country roads, castles, traditional farmsteads, lakes, rivers, and much else besides — this is Ireland at its most enchanting.

 Prices / Dates